 - Take control of attendance personally and increase the likelihood of bursary payments.

 - View daily timetables and check attendance at access points around the college.

-EventMarker provides accurate evidence and information regarding learners' activity in compliance with the SFA Funding Rules, to help retain students and improve your funding eligibility.
+- 100% accurate evidence & information regarding learner activity in compliance with the SFA Funding Rules.

-Integration with you current system.
-EventMarker can be upgraded to link with wired or our wireless access control systems.
+- EventMarker can be upgraded to link with our wired or wireless Access Control Systems.
 This leverages the investment in existing systems and infrastructure.

 Dynamic Display of Attendance